top of page

 • People who anticipate experiencing the above risks

-*The vaccine is not a treatment and should not be given to someone who is experiencing symptoms of MPX or has already tested positive for MPX.
+*The vaccine is not a treatment and should not be given to someone who is experiencing symptoms of MPOX or has already tested positive for MPOX.

 What is Monkeypox?

-Monkeypox (MPX) is a rare illness caused by a virus that is related to the smallpox virus.
-While generally less severe and much less infectious than smallpox, MPX can be a serious illness.
+Monkeypox (MPOX) is a rare illness caused by a virus that is related to the smallpox virus.
+While generally less severe and much less infectious than smallpox, MPOX can be a serious illness.
 It causes fever, headache, muscle aches, backache, swollen lymph nodes, a general feeling of discomfort, exhaustion, and severe rash.
 The illness lasts 2-4 weeks.

 How does it spread?